Apple manufacturer Foxconn says underage workers used in China

-TAIPEI, Oct 17 (Reuters) - Apple Inc’s largest contract manufacturer, Foxconn, has acknowledged hiring teenagers as young as 14 in a Chinese factory, in breach of national law, in a case that raises further questions over Foxconn’s student intern programme.
+TAIPEI (Reuters) - Apple Inc’s largest contract manufacturer, Foxconn, has acknowledged hiring teenagers as young as 14 in a Chinese factory, in breach of national law, in a case that raises further questions over Foxconn’s student intern program.

 Labour rights activists in China have accused Foxconn and other big employers in China of using student interns as a cheap source of labour for production lines that are finding it more difficult to attract young adult workers to lower paid jobs.